ShinyTrinkets/twofold.ts/docs/similar.md

 > a string) from the code in a block will be interpreted and replaced to the block in the output
 > file.

-> Mmarkdown seems to be unmaintained for the last 5 years, but maybe it's finished and it doesn't
+> Mmarkdown seems to be unmaintained for the last 7 years, but maybe it's finished and it doesn't
 > need updates.

 Mmarkdown is a very simple app, very focused on running JS code snippets inside Markdown files.
 It uses REGEX to find the mmd fenced blocks.

-TwoFold is a more general templating application, the tags look like XML tags, so you don't actually see the JS code, which makes the original text much cleaner.
+TwoFold is a more general templating application, the tags look like XML/LISP tags, so you don't actually see the JS code, which makes the original text much cleaner.
 TwoFold also has consumable single-tags and deeply nested tags.

 ---